Malungisa/Hello-world/README.md

 ●	Used Python for data analysis and bulding models, tableau for building dashboard, and R for implementation of recommender system.

-●	Models for recommender system: Arpiori-algorithm, collaborative filtering.
+●	Models for recommender system: Apriori-algorithm, collaborative filtering.

 [GlobalSuper store Poster](https://github.com/Malungisa/Hello-world/blob/f51a9cfa734a3aa54a4478a8e6de736a10f78d5a/Poster.pptx.pdf)